SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 1. Setup > Permission Set
 2. Click on the Permission Set Label **Membership: View**
 3. Repeat steps 3-6 above for those users who need view-only access to Memberships

+### Customize page layouts
+Update the related lists on the following object to view Membership details:
+  * Account - add Membership and Opportunity related lists
+  * Contact - add Membership and Opportunity related lists
+  * Products - add Membership to the related lists

 ----
 ## You're all set!
 You should now have a working version of Membership Essentials!